 - To oppress is to have something worry you or weigh you down.

 An example of oppress is to have worry that you might be laid off from your job.

-See oppress in Webster's New World
+oppress definition by Webster's New World

-See oppress in American Heritage Dictionary
+oppress definition by American Heritage Dictionary

 transitive verb op·pressed, op·press·ing, op·press·es